rhass99/checkmysymptoms/README.md

-# Backend API for BCIT project symptom checker
+# Backend API for BCIT project symptom checker using Postgres SQL and Sequelize

-### Project stopped and migrated to use DynamoDB instead of postgres.
-Decided to keep the repo for reference.
-###No-longer maintained

 Consume an API from Infermedica where you get AI assisted dignosis for your symptoms.
 Get referred to a pharmacist to give you more primary advice on your symptoms.